DLPietro/learning-roadmap/CONTRIBUTING.md

 ## 🛑 Disclaimer

-This is not official.
-This is not standard.
+This is not official, either standard.
 This is **not meant for corporations that fear emojis**.

-But if you're building something real —
+But if you're building something real — pain and emotions — it could be yours as well!!
-if you’re tired of being the guy who just copies Excel sheets —
-then this is your convention.

-Welcome to the revolution.

 — **Pietro D. Leo**
 *From Operations to Data.
 One Commit at a Time.*

 > _"The best tool isn't Python.
-It's the courage to automate what no one else dares to."_
+It's me trying to make it mine."_